Sizing Heat Transfer Stations in District Heating

 Q˙peak=V˙ρcp(ThotTcold)=0,25 l/s4,18 kJ/(kgK)35 K37 kW\dot{Q}_{\text{peak}} = \dot{V} \cdot \rho \cdot c_p \cdot (T_{\text{hot}} - T_{\text{cold}}) = 0{,}25 \; \text{l/s} \cdot 4{,}18 \; \text{kJ/(kg}\cdot\text{K)} \cdot 35 \; \text{K} \approx 37 \; \text{kW}

-This value shows why diversity factors are so important in network sizing — not all buildings tap at full heat load simultaneously.
+This value shows why diversity factors matter so much in network sizing: not all buildings tap at full heat load at the same moment.

 Diversity factors